dev-xiligroup/xili-dictionary-plugin/README.md

 The other files are available for comments or fixes.
 Only the version in [WordPress xili-dictionary repository](https://wordpress.org/plugins/xili-dictionary/) is for use.

-## Since 2019 05 -15 - master branch contains rewritten sources
+## Since 2019-05-15 - master branch contains rewritten sources

+Contains latest dev with rewritten sources code with [WP Coding Standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards).

+**REQUIRES PHP 7.1+ !**

+**pre-tested with WP 5.2**

 The branch xd 2.12 is previous version (WP < 4.9)